regenerativeag/regenerativeag.github.io/docs/more.md

 ### Moderators
 Moderators are those who have a special role in keeping our community on-topic and safe for all people.
 Moderators have permissions to delete messages, kick members, and ban members.

-Leo was our last moderator, and we will seek to add more moderators in the near future!

 ### Admins
 Admins are those who are responsible for responding to the voices in our community.
 Admins work together to implement change on behalf of our community.